c19witness/uk-covid19-inquiry/2023-11-02_module-2/2_Sir_Christopher_Wormald.rst

 **Sir Christopher Wormald**: Well, I think, and this is from memory, if we look at the slides mentioned in paragraph 9, that is the report of the planning that is being done for the -- for the reasonable worst-case scenario, which is that the virus has escaped from China and become a pandemic.
 So I think it is that bit of the discussion.

-**Lead Inquiry**: The planning priorities there referred to were drawn, were they not, from the 2011 pandemic flu strategy document, which, as we've discussed, talked in terms of washing hands, talked in terms of the possibility of closing schools, talked in terms of how to manage large numbers of dead people, and communication.
+**Lead Inquiry**: The planning priorities there referred to were drawn, were they not, from the 2011 pandemic flu strategy document, which, as we've discussed, talked in terms of :outline:`washing hands`, talked in terms of the possibility of closing schools, talked in terms of how to manage large numbers of dead people, and communication.

 **Sir Christopher Wormald**: And the things I mentioned earlier.